-- Assess potential risk areas in our supply chains, including where partners or potential partners are located in countries where slavery or human trafficking are a particular risk.
+- Assess potential risk areas in our supply chains, including where partners or potential partners are located in countries where slavery or human rights violations are a particular risk.
 The risk assessment considers the industry or geographies in which they operate.
 Geographic risk, for this purpose, is informed by relevant independent indices such as the Corruption Perceptions Index or Global Slavery Index; - Carry out enhanced due diligence on certain partners following this risk assessment.
 As a DCC Group business, we work mainly with Kroll, a leading supplier of integrity due diligence services, in this area.
-Where red flags are identified in this due diligence, senior management are involved; - Mitigate the risk of slavery and human trafficking occurring in our supply chains, including by reviewing, where necessary, the controls that our partners have in place, asking partners to confirm that they meet certain standards and carrying out other suitable checks including audits; - Monitor potential risk areas in our supply chains on a periodic basis and repeat due diligence where appropriate.
+Where red flags are identified in this due diligence, senior management are involved; - Mitigate the risk of slavery and human rights violations occurring in our supply chains, including by reviewing, where necessary, the controls that our partners have in place, asking partners to confirm that they meet certain standards and carrying out other suitable checks including audits; - Monitor potential risk areas in our supply chains on a periodic basis and repeat due diligence where appropriate.

-Steps we have taken in the period to enhance our process for identification of slavery and human trafficking risks in our supply chain are set out below:
+Steps we have taken in the period to enhance our process for identification of slavery and human rights violations risks in our supply chain are set out below:

-- DCC Vital have completed timely and comprehensive risk assessment and due diligence of third parties associated with our acquisitions in line with our Supply Chain Integrity and Anti-Bribery and Corruption Risk Assessment Procedure. - We have continued to develop our online due diligence portal to monitor, track and record our risk assessment and due diligence activities. - We have conducted a review of our processes including engaging third-party support.
-Relevant procedures and documentation will be updated and rolled out to all businesses.
+- DCC Vital have continued to complete timely and comprehensive risk assessments and due diligence of third parties associated with our acquisitions in line with our Supply Chain Integrity and Anti-Bribery and Corruption Risk Assessment Procedure. - We have continued to develop our online due diligence portal to monitor, track and record our risk assessment and due diligence activities.
+This data is reported regularly as part of the DCC Vital Compliance dashboard and our 6 monthly Compliance Questionnaire. - We have trained relevant employees in our Doing Business in High Risk Countries training module and in procedures our Supply Chain Integrity procedures and documentation.